 , for example:

-bool trueValue = true;
+bool verdadero = true;

-bool falseValue = false;
+bool falso = false;

-The bool type is very useful for making decisions in a program and for performing comparisons.
+The bool type is very useful for making decisions in a program and for performing comparisons

 The char type in C++ is a data type used to store individual characters (such as letters, numbers, and symbols).